sc-carlyn/Weather-Note-Apps/README.md

 ### How to Use:
 1. Open the `note-app` folder in your browser
 2. Add new notes using the input field and "Add" button
-3. Delete notes individually using the "
+3. Delete notes individually using the "Delete" button